RohankumarReddy/AniMood/README.md

 **AniMood** is a mood-based anime recommendation web application built using **React** and **Vite**.
 The platform allows users to select their current mood and receive curated anime recommendations.
-Recommendations include detailed information such as genre, episode count, and other metadata, sourced through the **MyAnimeList API**.
+Recommendations include detailed information such as genre, episode count, and other metadata, sourced through the **Jikan API**.

 ## Features